sunfishcode/basic-text/docs/Introduction.md

 And if we're defining a Unicode subset for plain text, we also have an opportunity to rationalize line endings so that users don't have to think about the old CRLF vs LF problem.
-And we can restrict codepoints that Unicode itself deprecates or discourages, but which Unicode itself can't drop because of its need for round-trip compatibility with other character sets, so that consumers that only need to work with Unicode have fewer things to think about.
+And we can restrict scalar values that Unicode itself deprecates or discourages, but which Unicode itself can't drop because of its need for round-trip compatibility with other character sets, so that consumers that only need to work with Unicode have fewer things to think about.

-There are existing standard subsets of Unicode doing similar things, such as [PRECIS FreeformClass], [*printable files* in POSIX], and others, however they either restrict codepoints that are frequently used in "plain text" content, or don't restrict deprecated codepoints.
+There are existing standard subsets of Unicode doing similar things, such as [PRECIS FreeformClass], [*printable files* in POSIX], and others, however they either restrict scalar values that are frequently used in "plain text" content, or don't restrict deprecated scalar values.

 Basic Text is a subset of Unicode aiming to make it as simple as possible (but no simpler) to work with plain text.
-It is not yet standardized, and may evolve, but it is usable for many purposes.
+It is not yet standardized anywhere, and may evolve, but it is usable for many purposes.

 ## Development